 Away Kit: Yellow and Black

-Burnley have played continually at Turf Moor since 1883, which is one of the longest continual occupations of a ground by any club in the League.
-Half the ground was re-developed in the mid-1990's with two smart looking new stands being opened.
+Burnley’s ground, Turf Moor, has been their home since 1883; it’s is one of the longest continual occupations of a ground by any club in the League.
+Half the ground was re-developed in the mid-1990’s with two smart looking new stands being opened.
 The first of these the James Hargreaves Stand was opened in early 1996.
 It has two large tiers, with a row of executive boxes, housed between them.
 This stand replaced the famous Longside Terrace, which was a big steep covered terrace.
 Later in 1996, the Jimmy McIlroy Stand was opened at one end of the ground.
-This two-tiered stand is similar in design to the James Hargreaves Stand, which gives half the ground a uniform look.
+This two-tiered stand is similar in design to the James Hargreaves Stand, which gives half of Burnley’s ground a uniform look.
 In 2019 two new three-storey structures were built to fill in the corners on each side of the Jimmy McIlroy Stand.
 These feature viewing areas for disabled fans and on one of these new structures in-between the James Hargreaves and Jimmy McIlroy Stands, there is a large video screen.

-Neil Iwanicki a visiting Aston Villa fan adds; 'The away stand has two pillars which can affect your view and has old, wooden seats instead of plastic ones.
+Neil Iwanicki a visiting Aston Villa fan adds; ‘The away stand has two pillars which can affect your view and has old, wooden seats instead of plastic ones.
 The concourses below the stand are not for the faint-hearted if your team has a large away following, as it is like a rugby scrum to get a drink.
 There are some Burnley fans in the James Hargreaves Stand who do their best to get the atmosphere going, but they never really succeeded on my visit.
-If you travel by official club coaches, then you'll get a police escort from the M65 to the ground.'
-Food on offer inside the ground includes Hot Dogs (£2.70), plus a range of Holland's Pies; Big Potato and Meat (£3), Cheese & Onion (£3) and Peppered Steak (£3).
+If you travel by official club coaches, then you’ll get a police escort from the M65 to the ground.’
+Food on offer inside the ground includes Hot Dogs, plus a range of Holland’s Pies; Big Potato and Meat, Cheese & Onion and Peppered Steak.

 Burnley are generally a well supported club and there is normally a good atmosphere, however, this can sometimes become quite intimidating for the away supporter making your way around the ground, so exercise discretion.